bvds/andes/docs/guides/admin_guide/README.md

 To reactivate the user, click the
 Users tab and add the user information again.

+<b>Note</b> If no data appears in the Administration app at
+[http://manage.space.sencha.com](http://manage.space.sencha.com), or you wish to log out, click the administrator drop-down and click Logout:

+{@img Space_Ad_LogoutMenu.png}

 ## Sencha Space Features

 The Administration Application contains these menus: